Training in Professional Psychology and Counseling

 Psychology Residents serve a nine month period with a flexible start date between August 15th and September 1st.
 The stipend for 9 months will be at least $20,000 and will include employee benefits.

 Outreach and Consultation: Trainees may offer workshops and presentations on campus on a variety of topics, including: substance abuse, eating disorders, stress and stress management, time management, LGBTQ Ally training, social skills, and relationship issues.
-Trainees may also have the opportunity to lecture in university classes.
+Trainees may also have the opportunity to present to university classes.
 If a trainee has a particular passion or interest and wants to develop their own community-focused program they are encouraged to do so.

 Professional Development: All trainees are invited to participate in the weekly training seminar focusing on issues related to clinical practice or college counseling.
 Presentations are facilitated by staff and trainees can present on a topic of interest if they are motivated to do so.

 Release time is granted so that trainees may attend local conferences.
-Very limited funding may be available for this for Residents.
+Very limited funding may be available for this for Postdoctoral Residents.

 Evaluation: Trainees receive informal feedback often during the academic year.
 Evaluations are elicited from clients each semester.
 A formal evaluation is provided to the practicum student at the end of the each semester.

 Application Due Date: Applications are reviewed starting January 17th and should preferably be submitted by February 1.
 We currently have openings for the 2017-2018 academic year.
 We will be notifying applicants of acceptance on Monday, February 27th as per externship guidelines of the PSYDNYS-NYNJADOC.
 If we have openings after the matching period is over, applications will be reviewed on a rolling basis until all positions are filled.
 Applications should include the following:

 - A letter of interest, including a statement describing self, training and professional goals;